Recently I discovered that breastfeeding is not just about the benefits for your baby, but it’s also been found to lower your risk of breast cancer .

 Leo was born with a tongue-tie, a relatively common condition that 5% of babies are born with and it affects some babies more than others.
 It threatened to derail my rosy picture of being a happy breastfeeding mum.
 Leo was having problems latching on and sucking.
 I’m sure it was just as frustrating for him as it was for me, so he underwent a simple procedure to fix this.
 I say relatively simple procedures, but I mean simple for the doctor not for me.
 I felt like my heart was in my throat the entire time, and if I’m truthful, I shed some tears but it was a necessity.
 Tongue-ties can also result in other problems like not producing enough milk for bubs, speech problems later on in life and not gaining weight.

 Breastfeeding has not come as easily as I hoped.
 I struggled with producing enough milk.
-It may have been related to the tongue-tie, but thanks to my community of amazing advice from Mamas and Dr Google, I discovered a really great range of products to help.
-If you’ve seen my Instagram feed, you will already know how much I’ve been enjoying products like the Milky Mumma raw bars.
-They are made from whole foods and are great as a snack or dessert.
-They have really helped with my milk flow.
+It may have been related to the tongue-tie, but thanks to my community of amazing advice from Mamas and my own research I have managed to breastfeed two babies

 Some other breastfeeding tips to help your milk production:

 I found this a bit difficult as my breasts were in enough discomfort without kneading them like pizza dough, but it did help.

 It’s also important to drink lots of water in addition to your lactation supplements.